kersuzananthony/angular-recipe-book/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+## Backend configuration
+If you want to interact with a backend, please create a Firebase account and add a new application.
+Copy and paste your application URL into recipe.service.ts file.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.